 Small places with materials such as cushions and building blocks appear to be socially inclusive spaces for all children.
 We have to question our adult values in designing playspaces and the involvement of children with disability.
 Children have their own ideas of what is safe and fun.

 “Our study has shown that there is still a discrepancy between

 ideology, children’s preferences and pedagogical practices.
 Children’s voices told that (dis)ability is a spatial phenomenon and guides the inclusive pedagogy closer to the dynamic between children, place and space.”

 The title of the paper is, Kindergartens: Inclusive spaces for all children?
 It is an open access article.
-It’s worth noting that 97 per cent of children aged four to five years attend a kindergarten and that includes children with disability.
+It’s worth noting that 97 per cent of children aged four to five years in Norway attend a kindergarten and that includes children with disability.

 See the Parks, Open Spaces and Playspaces section of this website for more resources.